Showing posts with label Cheltenham Pioneer Cemetery burials. Show all posts

 Death of Mr Geo.
 Davie, senr.
 Another of our very early pioneers of the district, Mr George Davie,

-George died on June 2, 1915 and Jane on September 29, 1924, they are buried together at the Cheltenham Pioneer Cemetery.
+George, the father, died on June 2, 1915 and Jane on September 29, 1924, they are buried together at the Cheltenham Pioneer Cemetery.
 Their son Robert died April 16, 1958 and is buried in the same Cemetery, with his wife, Constance (nee Curtis), who died eleven days later on April 27.
-They had married at the Brighton Congregational Church on September 30, 1914.
-(22)
+Robert and Constance had married at the Brighton Congregational Church on September 30, 1914.
+(23)

 The other son George, died January 4, 1935 and his wife Beatrice on November 25, 1955.
 They are also buried at the Pioneer Cemetery, in the same grave as Beatrice's parents James Neilson and Bridget Elizabeth (nee Devereaux) Roberts.
 James' 1899 death notice notes that he had been a Colonist of 60 years and a resident of Mordialloc for over 40 years.
-He was 62 at the time of his death, so had come to Victoria as a 2 year-old around 1839, quite an early arrival.
-He was the son of James and Sophia (nee Neilson) Roberts, who are buried at St Kilda Cemetery (23)
+He was 62 at the time of his death, so had come to Victoria as a 2 year-old around 1839, quite an early arrival to the Colony.
+He was the son of James and Sophia (nee Neilson) Roberts, who are buried at St Kilda Cemetery (25)

 Death notice of James Roberts, the father-in-law of George Davie